exlskills/course-java-ap/05_Iterations/00_Loops/01_The while Statement/03_Multiple Choice.prob.md

 <p>When varOne = 6,
 <code>varOne &lt;= 5 // false</code></p>
 <p>Therefore, <code>varThree</code> would be equal to 3 after the while loop.</p>}}
 ( ) None of these answers is correct. {{Incorrect because the statements above will compile and run successfully.
-Look at the process shown within the fourth answer choice..}}
+View the step-by-step solution for the question by selecting the correct answer, 3..}}

 ||The while statement only runs 3 times, when <code>varOne = 3</code>, <code>varOne = 4</code>, and <code>varOne = 5</code>. ||